V-251 Circuit Kit

-- The V-251 is available only as a standalone circuit kit; the customer provides the compatible host microphone.
-The Fox 460 kit is available a la carte, or as part of the all-inclusive 12-251 tube microphone kit.
-(We have no plans to offer an all-inclusive V-251 kit at this time.)
+- The V-251 is available either as a standalone circuit kit (for customers who provide a compatible host microphone), or as an all-inclusive V-251 Tube Microphone kit.
+The Fox 460 kit is available as a standalone kit, or as part of the all-inclusive 12-251 tube microphone kit.

 In practice, both circuits offer performance rivaling commercial mics priced above $2000.
 The V-251 is easier to build, supports external switches, and has higher headroom.
 The Fox 460 circuit has higher output, and therefore requires 6dB less preamp gain on quiet sources.